How to Decorate a Christmas Tree in Blue and Silver

 Make sure that all of the string lights that you are using are the same color temperature since many come in either warm (yellow) or cool (blue) light.

-Most designers agree that you should use approximately 1 string of 100 mini lights per foot height of Christmas tree, so a 7 foot tall Christmas tree should have 7 strings of lights (but feel free to add more).
+Most designers agree that you should use a minimum of 1 string of 100 mini lights per foot height of Christmas tree, so a 7 foot tall Christmas tree should have 7 strings of lights (but feel free to add more).

-For a designer look, decorate your Christmas tree with 3 or more different blue and silver ribbons.
+For a designer look, decorate your Christmas tree with several different blue and silver ribbons.

 Weave them in and out of the branches, allowing them to cascade naturally.